 Endpoints may have more than one status at a time.
 The status column uses icons to display endpoint information.
 See above for a description of each icon.

-The Operating System filter enables a search by Operating Systems on deployed endpoints.
+The OS platform filter enables a search by Operating Systems on deployed endpoints.
 Click the Operating System filter ( ) icon and choose one of the following options:

 The Group filter enables a search by endpoint groups.
 Click an assigned group name to filter on that group.
 If you have many groups, you may enter a group name in the filter box to narrow your search.